PANTHEONtech/StoneWork/docs/SWCTL.md

 The available subcommands for `swctl` are:

 * `deployment`: manage deployments of StoneWork
-* `manage`: perform complex config changes using customizable entities
+* `manage`: perform config changes using customizable entities
 * `config`: manage the configuration of StoneWork components
 * `status`: show the status of StoneWork components
 * `trace`: trace packets across data path